LASER-Yi/kuma-engine/README.md

-# swarm-engine
+# kuma-engine
-A home-brew engine project based on the ECS architecture
+A home-brew engine project powered by the ECS architecture.

+Currently under heavily development.
+Document is unavailable.